[icon]

 Summary: A stand-alone desktop GUI, with basic calendar functionality, portable calendar files, and privacy.

-Screenshots: This program's GUI and scripts run on Mac OS, Windows, and Linux
+Screenshots: This program's GUI and scripts run on Mac OS, Windows, Linux, and Android

 Usage: Download and start source code, Mac app, and Windows and Linux executables

-This is the most recent version of this document, styled for viewing on both desktop and mobile devices, and available both online and in the source-code package.
-In app and executable packages, you can replace the original version shipped by saving this page's HTML in the install folder with your browser.
+This document is styled for viewing on both desktop and mobile devices, and available both online and in the source-code package.
+Recent news:

 Contents